 b. upon the dissolution or termination of a member that is an association of persons or a legal entity;

-d. through expulsion for good cause on the basis of a resolution of the Full Board and notification of the party concerned regarding the resolution.
+c. through expulsion for good cause on the basis of a resolution of the Full Board and notification of the party concerned regarding the resolution.
 In particular, serious breaches of duties contrary to the interests and/or aims of the Association are deemed good cause in this sense, as is the failure to pay membership dues that are owed despite repeated reminders.
 Decisions on the expulsion of members are taken by the Full Board after a prior hearing.
+The member concerned can lodge an appeal against the decision within three weeks of receipt.
+Decisions on appeals are taken by an Appeals Committee made up of three natural persons elected by the General Assembly for a term of two years.
+The members of the Appeals Committee should not hold any other offices in the Association during their period in office.
+Election to one additional term is permissible.
 If the party concerned has voting rights, these are suspended during the expulsion procedure.
+An application for readmission may be submitted no earlier than one year after the final decision of the Appeals Committee.

 4. The continued fulfilment of the requirements for admission will be reviewed by the Full Board at regular intervals of two years.
-If in the course of this review it emerges that the requirements for admission are no longer met, the member can be expelled from the association in accordance with subsection 3(c), after advance warning accompanied by the setting of a time limit.
+The review must take place in good time before the General Assembly; as a rule, it should be brought to a close two months before the General Assembly.
+If the course of this review it emerges that the requirements for admission are no longer met, the member can be expelled from the Association in accordance with subsection 3(c), after advance warning accompanied by the setting of a time limit.

 5. The association is authorised to collect membership dues, the amount of which is to be fixed by the General Assembly on a proposal of the Full Board.